RickPijnenburg/Domoticz-with-SDM120c-Modbus/README.md

-# Domoticz-on-Pi3-with-SDM120c-Modbus
+# Domoticz on Pi3 with SDM120C Modbus
-Install SDM120c Modbus in Domoticz on Raspberry Pi 3
+This file describes how to install SDM120c Modbus in Domoticz on Raspberry Pi 3

 You need a Raspberry Pi with Domoticz and a Modbus to USB converter